 This is because there is an infinite amount of exercises and training styles to pick from.
-This makes it possible to design you workout plan completely based on your personal preferences, experience, strengths, weaknesses and possible injuries.
+This makes it possible to design your workout plan completely based on your personal preferences, experience, strengths, and weaknesses.
+And possible injuries.

 That said, strength training done in the wrong way has the potential to cause serious injury and even death.
 That’s why it’s extremely important to recognize your level of experience and ability when trying new forms of exercise.

 A complete beginner to weight training can get safely started with gym machines even as a senior.
-On the other hand if you have never stepped inside a gym it’s probably safe to say you should avoid doing free weight exercises like squats and especially explosive barbell exercises like cleans and snatches until you have several months or years of weight training experience under your belt.
+On the other hand if you have never stepped inside a gym it’s probably safe to say you should avoid doing free weight exercises.
+Like squats and especially explosive barbell exercises like cleans and snatches.
+At least until you have several months or years of weight training experience under your belt.

 Does weight training have benefits for older people?